What is a Canada Goose Agricultural Depredation Control Permit?

 - All individuals authorized (control agents) by permit to remove geese or destroy nests must have a copy of the permit in their possession when carrying out any control activities.

-- Permits will not be granted to, nor can a producer list, a control agent who is less than 15 years of age.
+- Permits will not be granted to, nor can a producer list, a control agent that is less than 15 years of age.

 - Permitted control activity is limited to producer's property and crop fields (land description of property must be specified on permit request).

-- The property owner or occupant of the land on which control activities have been permitted must allow, at all reasonable time, including during actual operations, free and unrestricted access to any U.S. Fish and Wildlife Service (FWS) special agent, FWS refuge officer, or NDGFD warden on the premises where they are, or were, conducting activities.
+- The property owner or occupant of the land in which control activities have been permitted must allow, at any reasonable time, including during actual operations, free and unrestricted access to any US Fish and Wildlife Service (FWS) special agent, FWS refuge officer, or NDGFD warden (or Director’s designee) on the premises where they are, or were, conducting activities.

 - Permits allow the removal of up to 60 Canada geese (any age) and the destruction of up to 15 nests and any egg within these nests via egg addling per permit.
 Authorization to take additional birds/nests may be requested.

-- Permits allow only the use of shotguns (less than or equal to 10 gauge in size) with nontoxic shot.
-The use of a rifle is prohibited and will be considered an illegal act.
+- Permits allow the use of shotguns (less than or equal to 10 gauge in size using only non-toxic shot) and the use of centerfire rifles (rimfire rifles are not allowed).

 - Calls, blinds, and decoys are not allowed for control activities.

-- All geese dispatched and disposed of must be documented and reported to NDGFD on final report form.
+- All geese that are dispatched must be documented with their method of disposal reported to NDGFD on final report form.

 - Geese killed may not be made available for sale, barter, may not be sold or bartered or shipped for sale or barter including their plumage, nests or eggs.

-If a violation of these conditions or stipulations should occur, the act will be considered an illegal take of a migratory bird and the individual(s) involved will be charged as per Chapter 20.1-04 of the North Dakota Century Code or the Federal Migratory Bird Treaty Act and will be ineligible for a future Special Canada Goose permit.
+If a violation of these conditions or stipulations should occur, the act will be considered an illegal take of a migratory bird and the individual(s) involved will be charged as per Chapter 20.1-04 of the North Dakota Century Code or the Federal Migratory Bird Treaty Act and will be ineligible for a future special Canada goose permit.
 A permit will not be granted to any producer, nor can a producer name a control agent, that is involved in any state or federal wildlife investigation (associated with Canada goose depredation control).
-No permits will be granted retroactive.
-Any taking of Canada geese, nests or eggs prior to permit issuance will be considered a violation of appropriate state and federal regulations.
+No permits will be granted retroactively.
+Any taking of Canada geese, nests or eggs prior to permit issuance will be considered a violation of pertinent State and Federal regulations.